norswap/autumn/doc/autumn/guide/own-parsers.md

 }
 ```

 Why is `Longest` a class rather than a function?
-Because we don't want to create an array
+Because we don't want to create an array of parsers
-of parsers (a relatively expensive operation).
-Instead the array is created once at construction
+(a relatively expensive operation) each time we invoke the parser.
+Instead, the array is created once
-time, and reused each time.
+at construction time, and reused each time.
 The grammar instance has to be supplied explicitly.

 Here's an exemple of how `Longest` can be used inside a grammar: